-Hannah Diaz, MSN’09, is a blogger on Nashville Public Television’s website for Season 9 of Call the Midwife which aired in the spring of 2020, and for Season 8 from 2019.
+Hannah Diaz, MSN'09, provided weekly blog posts following each episode of Season 10 of the BBC television show, Call the Midwife , airing on Nashville Public Television in spring 2021.
+She was a blogger for Season 9 of the show, which aired in 2020, and Season 8 in 2019.
 She is a certified nurse-midwife at Vanderbilt Nurse-Midwives & Primary Care for Women.

-Monica Greenwald Dohrman, MSN’09, is owner and provider at Front Porch Pediatrics in Phoenix, Arizona (2020).
+Monica Greenwald Dohrman, MSN'09, is owner and provider at Front Porch Pediatrics in Phoenix (2020).

 Leanna Copeland Dugan, MSN'09, co-presented "Look at Pediatric Sexual Assault Exam Findings and Their Significance within the 2018 Adams Classification Scale," in September 2019 at the International Conference on Forensic Nursing Science and Practice.